ruby-concurrency/concurrent-ruby/README.md

 * Exclude features that don't make sense in Ruby
 * Be small, lean, and loosely coupled

+## Contributing

+**This gem depends on contributions and we appreciate your help.
+Would you like to contribute?
+Great!
+Have a look at [issues with `looking-for-contributor` label](https://github.com/ruby-concurrency/concurrent-ruby/issues?q=is%3Aissue+is%3Aopen+label%3Alooking-for-contributor).**

 ### Supported Ruby versions

 MRI 1.9.3, 2.0 and above, JRuby 1.7x in 1.9 mode, JRuby 9000, and Rubinius 2.x are supported.